About Vrindavan

 #10 of 14 Places to Visit in Vrindavan

-At a distance of 2 km from Vrindavan Railway Station, Sri Radha Ramana Temple is a popular temple and among the 7 temples of Thakur of Vrindavan including Sri Radhavallabh ji, Sri Bankey Bihari Ji, Sri Govind Dev ji and three others.
+At a distance of 2 Km from Vrindavan Railway Station, Sri Radha Ramana Temple is a popular Hindu temple situated in the holy land of Vrindavan, Uttar Pradesh. this temple is dedicated to Lord Krishna as Radha Ramana means lover of Radha Ji.
+It is one among the 7 temples of Thakur of Vrindavan including Sri Radhavallabh ji, Sri Bankey Bihari Ji, Sri Govind Dev ji and three others, and among the must-include places in the Vrindavan packages.
+The temple is renowned for housing the original Shaligram deity of Krishna.
+This idol is self-manifested from Shaligram Shila, and is characterized by a mystical smile upon his face.

 ...read more